chariotsolutions/aws-examples/cloudtrail_aggregation/stage-2/README.md

 ## Creating an Athena table

 The file [table.ddl](table.ddl) contains DDL for the monthly aggregation table.
-Edit this file, replacing `BUCKET` and `BASE_PREFIX` with the actual values for your data (eg, `cloudtrail-monthly`), then paste into an Athena query window.
+Edit this file, replacing `MY_BUCKET` with your actual bucket name, then paste into an Athena query window (you may also also replace `cloudtrail_monthly` with your preferred prefix).